koushik-ms/educated-nerves/custom-image-classifier-tensorflow.md

 elsa (score = 0.43036)
 ```

 A human observer will have no trouble associating this picture with Elsa (given the categories) but the classifier is misled.
 The cause for this is clear – other than the presence of the features explained above the prominent eyes of Elsa are missing.
-A quick hack confirms this: creating another [test-image](https://github.com/koushik-ms/tensorflow_image_classifier/raw/master/test_data/imagesff.jpg) correcting some of these features (white background) and adding placeholder eyes (just black ellipses above the neck area) and giving it to our classifier makes it “see” Elsa in the image:
+A quick hack confirms this: creating another [test-image](https://github.com/koushik-ms/tensorflow_image_classifier/raw/master/test_data/imagesff.jpg) correcting some of these features (white background), adding placeholder eyes (just black ellipses above the neck area) and giving it to our classifier makes it “see” Elsa in the image:

 ```bash
 $ bash guess.sh $PWD/tf_files $PWD/test_data/imagesff.jpg